Ergodic Formalism for topological Attractors and historic behavior: Topological Baire ergodicity

 A set $V\subset{X}$ is called {\bf \em invariant} if $f^{-1}(V)=V$ and it is called {\bf\em almost invariant} when $f^{-1}(V)\triangle V$ is meager.
 If $f(V)\subset V$, then $V$ is called {\bf \em forward invariant}.
 Analogously, $V$ is called {\bf\em almost forward invariant} if $f(V)\setminus V$ is meager.

-We say that $x$ satisfies some property $P$ {\em generically} in a fat set $U\subset{X}$ if the set of all points of $U$ that are not satisfying $P$ is a meager set.

 The natural way to define a {\bf\em topologically ergodic} map $f:X\circlearrowleft$ is that every invariant set is meager or residual.
 A basic example of a topologically ergodic map on a compact space is a periodic orbit.
 That is, a map $f:X\circlearrowleft$, where $X=\{p_1,\cdots,p_n\}$, $f(p_1)=p_2,\cdots,f(p_{n-1})=p_n$ and $f(p_n)=p_1$.
-Although the definition above is a perfectly consistent one, only simple spaces and maps with a very simple dynamics can be topologically ergodic.
+Although the definition above is perfectly consistent, it follows from Proposition~\ref{Propositionjghjk4} below that essentially only singular maps can be topologically ergodic, with the exception, as in the example above, of spaces that have isolated points.

+As observed in Section~\ref{SecStatOfMainsR}, the map $f$ is called {\bf\em topologically non-singular} or, for short, {\bf\em non-singular}, if the pre-image of a meager set is also a meager set.
+The concept of non-singular maps is inspired by non-singular measure, that is, a measure on a space $X$ is {\em $f$-non-singular} when $\mu(A)=0\implies\mu(f^{-1}(A))=0$ for every measurable set $A\subset X$.
+Note the all $f$-invariant measure are non-singular measures.
+A non-singular measure, even if it is not invariant, has many ergodic properties (see Section~3 of \cite{Pi11}).
+Similarly, non-singular continuous maps have many interesting topological (see Appendix) and ergodic properties (see, for instance, Theorem~\ref{TheoremProposi0ytd6881}).